Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 - There are 1997 images.
 This is not a big number for data driven methods, so it will be interesting how good the model is performing.
 But since we are adding up on a pretrained model and just adding some training for our own classes, it could still work out.
 - All images have the same resolution (width x height).
 This means we don't need any additional layers in our model to adapt to differen image sizes
 - The histogram "Number of boxes per image" in above diagram shows that there are quite a lot of images with > 30 boxes / objects, even some with > 70 boxes.
 This means that we will probably have very crowded images with a lot of occlusions, and maybe also a lot of tiny objects.
-    - We could try soft nms (non max suppression) in the improvment section.
+    - We could try soft nms (non max suppression) in the improvement section.
 - There are a lot of vehicle objects, only a few pedestrians and almost no cyclists (f).
 So it is doubtable that the model will perform well on unknown images for pedestrian or cyclist detection
-    - --> We should shortly check that we have a good class distribution in each of the data splits.
+    - We should shortly check that we have a good class distribution in each of the data splits.

 Having analyzed the basics and gain some information about data distribution and quality, we need to have a closer look into the data itself:
 - What is the quality of our data?